-As a condition of employment, our NEOs are subject to an executive share ownership policy (the "Executive Ownership Policy") and are (and/or their spouses are) required to beneficially own and hold that number of Common Shares (including certain allocations thereto under the EPSP) having a minimum aggregate market value that is equal to three times their then applicable annual base salary by the date which is three years after the date of their respective employment agreement.
+As a condition of employment, our NEOs are subject to an executive share ownership policy (the "Executive Ownership Policy") and are (and/or their spouses are) generally required to beneficially own and hold that number of Common Shares (including certain allocations thereto under the EPSP) having a minimum aggregate market value that is equal to three times their then applicable annual base salary by January 1st of the year following the year of the third anniversary of the date of such NEO's employment agreement ((or the third anniversary where an Executive's employment agreement is entered into on January 1st).
+Under the Executive Ownership Policy, the Board retains the discretion to waive or otherwise modify any terms or conditions of the Executive Ownership Plan to address the individual circumstances of any Executive.
+The GSN Committee is responsible for providing recommendation to the Board with respect to any such waiver or other modification.

 At this time each NEO meets the requirements of the Executive Ownership Policy.